The Orthodox Theological Seminary Kottayam, Old Seminary

 The first in Kerala to have a printing press.

-The first venue to the translation of the Bible into unified and standardized Malayalam vernacular.
+The first venue for the translation of the Bible into unified and standardized Malayalam vernacular.

 The first venue of the composition of Malayalam-English, English-Malayalam dictionaries.